jamesheald/SSSM/README.md

 Source code files:

-KF - recursive Bayesian estimation in a conditionally linear-Gaussian system using a bank of Kalman filters
+- KF: recursive Bayesian estimation in a conditionally linear-Gaussian system using a bank of Kalman filters

-MM - moment matching to approximate the true belief state with a single Gaussian
+- MM: moment matching to approximate the true belief state with a single Gaussian

-EM - online expectation maximisation to learn cue emission probabilities
+- EM: online expectation maximisation to learn cue emission probabilities

 Running Run_code.m simulates Experiment 2 of 'Multiple motor memories are learned to control different points on a tool' (Heald et al., Nature Human Behavior, 2018).